matuzo/HTMHell/hell/adventcalendar/2025/5/index.md

 `aria-owns` is used to create a parent-child relationship between elements that are not nested in the DOM.
 When for some reason your DOM can't be structured in a way that makes sense visually or semantically (for example, you need to use a "portal" in some Javascript frameworks),`aria-owns` will let you "rewrite" the accessibility tree as if the elements were nested.
 Any elements that are inside the element are listed first, and then the elements you refernece in `aria-owns` are added as children after that.

 Keep in mind that when you use `aria-owns`, all the regular rules about HTML still apply: You can't nest an interactive element inside another interactive element, and some elements can only have specific types of children.
 Because of this, giving a specific example for `aria-owns` will always feel a little contrived.
 I'm going to try anyway.

-Here's how you would structure a combobox where the list of options needs to be rendered elsewhere, for example to break out of a container with `overflow:hidden`:
+Here's how you would structure a combobox where the list of options needs to be elsewhere in the DOM, for example to break out of a container with `overflow:hidden`:

 ```html
 <label for="combobox-input">Choose an option:</label>